Tees and Hartlepool Harbour Police

-Tees and Hartlepool Harbour Police is a non-Home Office ports police force responsible for Teesport, which is the UK's third largest port and is owned by PD Ports, situated along the south bank of the River Tees in north east England.
+Tees and Hartlepool Harbour Police are a non-Home Office ports police force responsible for Teesport, which is the UK's third largest port and is owned by PD Ports, situated along the south bank of the River Tees in north east England.
 The harbour police force is over 100 years old and was originally formed under the Harbour, Docks and Piers Clauses Act 1847.

 Power and authority

 Although the force was originally formed under the Harbour, Docks and Piers Clauses Act 1847, the current authority derives from Tees and Hartlepool Port Authority Act 1966, with constables' jurisdictions extending to two miles beyond the harbour.
 Under the Act, the harbour police have ‘all the powers and privileges, and shall be entitled to the indemnities and protection, of a constable within the harbour and in any place not more than two miles beyond the limits of the harbour’.

 Any serious or major crime or incidents become the responsibility of the local Home Office police force, Cleveland Police.